Antonyeaster/blackjack/README.md

 4. You then need to choose your region, as I'm in the UK I chose Europe
 5. Then click the "Create app" button
 6. This will bring you to the deploy tab, from here head over to the settings tab within the same line of tabs as the deploy
-7.  click the button named "Reveal Config Vars" and in the "Key" input - PORT then in the "Value" imput - 8000
+7. Click the button named "Reveal Config Vars" and in the "Key" input - PORT then in the "Value" imput - 8000
 8. Then click the "add" button
 9. Scroll down to the "Buildpack" section and click "Add Buildpack"
 10. First select the "Python" option and click save changes